CEREBRAL VENOUS SINUS THROMBOSIS

 Chronic headaches

-- in atypical presentation or intensity, thrombosis recurrence must be ruled out (order CT/MR venography + D-Dimers)
+• in atypical presentation or intensity, thrombosis recurrence must be excluded (order CT/MR venography + D-Dimers)